-Ear mites are tiny insects which can proliferate within the ear canal of a dog or cat and cause a chronic irritation.
+Ear mites are tiny insects that can proliferate within the ear canal of a dog or cat and cause chronic irritation.

 Young animals are most frequently affected and the animal reacts by rigorously shaking or scratching its ear from time to time.
 Examination of the external ear canal reveals a thick, reddish waxy exudate which completely blocks the ear canal.